Wck127/Sharpe-ratio-calculator-python-AI/README.md

-# Sharpe-ratio-calculator

-Sharpe Ratio Calculator (Python Basics + NumPy & AI)
+# Sharpe-ratio-calculator (Python Basics + NumPy & AI)

-This project demonstrates how to calculate and interpret the Sharpe ratio — a key measure of risk-adjusted portfolio performance — using core Python concepts:
+This project demonstrates how to calculate and interpret the Sharpe ratio, a key measure of risk-adjusted portfolio performance, using core Python concepts — variables, loops, functions, and NumPy.

-Variables

-Loops

-Functions

-NumPy

-Formula
-𝑆
-ℎ
-𝑎
-𝑟
-𝑝
-𝑒
-=
-𝑅
-𝑝
-−
-𝑅
-𝑓
-𝜎
-𝑝
-Sharpe=
-σ
-p
-	​

-R
-p
-	​

-−R
-f
-	​

-	​

-Where:

-𝑅
-𝑝
-R
-p
-	​

- = Annualized portfolio return

-𝑅
-𝑓
-R
-f
-	​

- = Risk-free rate (2% used by default)

-𝜎
-𝑝
-σ
-p
-	​

- = Portfolio volatility (standard deviation)

-Example
+Formula:
+Sharpe = (Rp - Rf) / σp

+Example:
 For a portfolio with an annualized return of 12%, volatility of 10%, and a 2% risk-free rate:

-𝑆
-ℎ
-𝑎
-𝑟
-𝑝
-𝑒
-=
-(
-0.12
-−
-0.02
-)
-/
-0.10
-=
-1.00
-Sharpe=(0.12−0.02)/0.10=1.00

-This means the portfolio earned 1 unit of excess return for each unit of risk.
+Sharpe = (0.12 - 0.02) / 0.10 = 1.00

-What I Practiced
+What I Practiced:

-Writing reusable functions to calculate return, volatility, and Sharpe ratio
+• Writing reusable functions for return, volatility, and Sharpe ratio

-Using loops to process multiple simulated return values
+• Using loops to process simulated return data

-Applying NumPy for vectorized math and performance
+• Applying NumPy for vectorized financial math

-Strengthening Python fundamentals while learning a key portfolio management metr
+• Strengthening Python fundamentals while learning portfolio analytics